whotooktwarden/QuickGatewayKit/README.md

        8. Join the Ripple Community!

-       Join us at the official Ripple forums!  https://forum.ripple.com/
+       Join us at XRPchat.com!

 	9. Consultation, Technical Writing, and more available upon request

-	If you or your business require consultation, technical writing, or require a block or ledgerchain solution, please write to taylor at xagate dot com.
+	If you or your business require consultation, technical writing, or require a block or ledgerchain solution, please write to whotooktwarden at gmail dot com